ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r.md

 There, one line and you're done.

-It downloaded a script from my GitHub repository and executed it on your machine, handling all the tricky parts.
+It downloaded [a script from my GitHub repository](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) and executed it on your machine, handling all the tricky parts.
 You can now stop reading this article.

 However, if you're anything like me, you may be a bit wary of running random code from the internet.

 Lets go deeper into what exactly this script does

 # What's going on here?

+I'll walk through the code step by step to explain what it does.
+You can [open up the code on GitHub](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) if you'd like to see the full file.

 ## 1. Install common packages